FreedomIntelligence/FusionAudio/README.md

 ### Inference & Evaluation

-You can use the scripts to evaluation ECHO on classification tasks directly, just change the model and dataset name to start.
+You can use the scripts to evaluation FusionAudio on classification tasks directly, just change the model and dataset name to start.
 Of course, you need to change the API_base_url and API_KEY  if you want to use the evaluation model.

 ```shell
 cd scripts/eval
 bash eval_cls.sh
 ```

-If you want to evaluation ECHO on other benchmark or your own dataset, you need to change the data path and use the corresponding code, like [AudioCapsQA_eval.py](.src/eval/AudioBench/AudioCapsQA/AudioCapsQA_eval.py).
+If you want to evaluation FusionAudio on other benchmark or your own dataset, you need to change the data path and use the corresponding code, like [AudioCapsQA_eval.py](.src/eval/AudioBench/AudioCapsQA/AudioCapsQA_eval.py).

 ```shell
 cd scripts/eval